 The following resource trend projections were determined to be significant to the action in question (40 CFR 1500.1(b)).
 Additional assumptions and support are presented under each resource section.
 All projections are forecasted over a year period of analysis (as defined in ER 1105-2-100).
-Key assumptions include:
+Key assumptions include the following:

-- Human populations will slightly decrease; however, household formation is predicted to show minor increases, - Communities currently experiencing coastal flooding will experience increased flood frequency and damages as a result of relative sea level rise,

-- Subsidence will continue at present rates resulting in landward movement of marine conditions, - Evacuation corridor Hwy-90 ("Future I-49") will remain at existing elevation and risk levels may increase with RSLR, - Parish evacuation plans will continue to be implemented and updated with new information as developed, - Parish Hazard Mitigation plans will continue to be implemented and updated with new information as developed. - Project area sedimentation and shoreline erosion would continue into the future.
-Near the Wax Lake Outlet, land accretion should continue as a result of the sedimentation, - Coastal shoreline, barrier islands, and gulf beaches will continue to erode at an existing high rate, - St. Martin, St. Mary, and Iberia parishes will continue to implement existing robust Emergency Action Plans, - St. Martin, St. Mary, and Iberia parishes will continue to implement existing FRM infrastructure in accordance with existing operation manuals, - Mississippi River & Tributaries flood risk reduction systems are assumed to provide authorized risk reduction levels.
+- Human populations will slightly decrease; however, household formation is predicted to show minor increases; - Communities currently experiencing coastal flooding will experience increased flood frequency and damages as a result of RSLR; - Subsidence will continue at present rates, resulting in landward movement of marine conditions; - Evacuation corridor Hwy-90 ("Future I-49") will remain at existing elevation and risk levels may increase with RSLR; - Parish evacuation plans will continue to be implemented and updated with new information as developed; - Parish hazard mitigation plans will continue to be implemented and updated with new information as developed; - Project area sedimentation and shoreline erosion would continue into the future.
+Near the Wax Lake Outlet, land accretion should continue as a result of the sedimentation; - Coastal shoreline, barrier islands, and gulf beaches will continue to erode at an existing high rate; - St. Martin, St. Mary, and Iberia parishes will continue to implement existing robust emergency action plans; - St. Martin, St. Mary, and Iberia Parishes will continue to implement existing FRM infrastructure in accordance with existing operation manuals;